 Yes, you read it right, a cemetery.
 While a questionably morbid place to take a morning stroll, Père Lachaise Cemetery is home to many celebrities’ final resting places.
 While I may be too uninformed to recognize most of their names I was able to see Jim Morrison’s grave and blasted The Doors on my metro ride back to the hostel.

 My first night in the hostel I walked into my dorm and found a girl from Finland packing up her bag to go out.
 Being the nosy person that I am, and still having no idea what there was to do in Paris, I asked her where she was going.
 She told me she was walking up to Sacré-Cœur, the church situated on top of a huge hill that was just up the street from our hostel.
 I shamelessly tagged along and we ended up sipping beers at the top of the hill, looking out over a beautiful view of Paris.
-Now this hill ain’t no joke, my quads were burning by the time I got to the top and I regretted skipping out on the tram the takes you to the top, (there was no way I was parting with one of my precious T+ tickets).
+Now this hill ain’t no joke, my quads were burning by the time I got to the top and I regretted skipping out on the tram the takes you all the way up, (there was no way I was parting with one of my precious T+ tickets).
 But the church itself is beautiful, or at least it is on the outside.
-Its costs 3 pounds to enter and yes, I am that cheap.
+Its costs 3 euros to enter and yes, I am that cheap.

 Truth is your girl isn’t so good at directions, therefore travelling solo quickly becomes getting hopelessly lost somewhere and trying to find my way back to civilization.
 One day, while walking to a museum, I took a wrong turn and suddenly none of the street names were matching up with the directions I had saved in my phone.
 Now I had two options here, get frustrated, find a metro and go back to the hostel, or look up, enjoy the sights, and ask strangers in a mixture of French, Spanish and English where I was and which way I should go.
 I chose the latter and realized that getting lost is a real good way to see a city.
 The street I was walking on was lined with cozy apartments, they were kids laughing and playing in a park, and older extravagantly dressed ladies taking their morning stroll.
 I couldn’t help but feel like this is really what life in Paris actually looks like, and it was even better than the Eiffel Tower.